wrenoud/nos-fpm/markdown/chapter_5.md

 ------------------------------------------------------------------------------------------------------------------------

-Jefferson on 27 June 2006 for survey H12345, the file structure might be: H12345_MBES > TJ_S222_Reson7125
+Jefferson on 27 June 2006 for survey H12345, the file structure might be: H12345_MBES &gt; TJ_S222_Reson7125
-> 2006_178.
+&gt; 2006_178.
 If rejected and/or non-converted sonar files are submitted they should be contained in a separate folder designated for that purpose.
 Raw sound speed profile data should be separated into subfolders by vessel hull number and day.
 The configuration file (*.con) for each sound speed profiling instrument used for survey operations must be included in the Preprocess folder.